Health Economics, Health Care Spending, Medicare, Medicaid, Payment Reform, Insurance, State and Local Health Policy

 Melinda Buntin joined Vanderbilt School of Medicine in 2013 as professor and founding chair of the Department of Health Policy, and in March 2018 was appointed the Mike Curb Chair for Health Policy.

-She was previously a Health Director at the Congressional Budget Office where she evaluated legislative proposals and directed studies related to health care financing, including reports on prescription drugs under Part D, beneficiaries dually eligible for Medicare and Medicaid, and care coordination demonstrations.
+She was previously a Deputy Director of Health, Retirement and Long-Term Analysis at the Congressional Budget Office where she evaluated legislative proposals and directed studies related to health care financing, including reports on prescription drugs under Part D, beneficiaries dually eligible for Medicare and Medicaid, and care coordination demonstrations.
 Prior to that, Dr. Buntin was deputy director of RAND Health’s Economics, Financing, and Organization Program, director of Public Sector Initiatives for RAND Health, and co-director of the Bing Center for Health Economics.
 Her research at RAND focused on insurance benefit design, health insurance markets, provider payment, and the care use and needs of the elderly.

 Dr. Buntin’s work at Vanderbilt is focused on health care delivery and costs, with an emphasis on improving the value created by the health care system.
 She is also co-leading the Vanderbilt Policies 4 Action Research Hub, which is conducting research on ways to improve the health and education outcomes of low-income children.
 Dr. Buntin is an elected member of the National Academy of Medicine for which she currently serves on the Board on Health Care Services, and of the National Academy of Social Insurance.
 She is also the deputy editor of the new JAMA Health Forum, which launched in January 2020.

-Dr. Buntin has an A.B. from the Woodrow Wilson School at Princeton and a Ph.D. in Health Policy with a concentration in economics from Harvard.
+Dr. Buntin has an A.B. from Princeton University and a Ph.D. in Health Policy with a concentration in economics from Harvard.